 This paper presents survey findings that explore several forward-looking hypotheses about the future of shopper marketing.
-It then translates the insights and implications that arise from these findings into actions that will help retailers increase the effectiveness of their shopper marketing programs as the discipline evolves.

 This paper focused on ecommerce synthesizes shopper interviews, original research, and wide knowledge of what's happening in the retail sector to distill information with tremendous take-away value.